A lot of people ask us – is learning how to code hard?

 The truth is – coding isn’t easy.
 That’s why you have developers, engineers and programmers who dedicate their entire lives to the art of code.
 While learning the basic syntax and structure might be easy, writing good code takes a lot of practice.

 You’ll hear a lot of people (including ourselves) say, ‘learning how to code is like learning a brand new language’.
 But coding has its own peculiarities that make it especially difficult to understand.

 1. It’s incredibly finicky and fragile

 Don’t believe it could be that serious?
-Just as an example, we were rebuilding a few things on our own website, The Institute of Code.
-However, the widget we wanted to add just didn’t work, and we spent all afternoon poring over just a few lines of code.
+When we were rebuilding a few things on our own website, the widget we wanted to add just didn’t work, and we spent all afternoon pouring over just a few lines of code.
 It turns out we were using the wrong kind of quotation marks!
-Who even knew you could type more than one kind of quotation mark!
+Who even knew you could type more than one kind of quotation mark??

 It’s very often we use mistakes as a learning tool.
 If we say something wrong in real life, usually someone will correct us.